abhaymishra8765/simple-crud-app/README.md

 #Simple CRUD App

-Tech Stack
+Tech Stack:

 Node.js
 Express.js
 MongoDB

-Project Overview
+Project Overview:

 This project demonstrates a simple CRUD (Create, Read, Update, Delete) application using Node.js, Express.js, and MongoDB.
 The application handles all CRUD operations through RESTful API endpoints.

-Features
+Features:

 Create: Add new entries to the database.

 Read: Retrieve and display data from the database.

 Update: Modify existing entries in the database.

 Delete: Remove entries from the database.

-Tools Used
+Tools Used:

 Postman: For testing API requests and ensuring all endpoints work correctly.

 MongoDB Atlas: For storing and managing the database.